edouard-sn/mst-tui/README.md

 This project is made only for fun, feel free to contribute if you feel like it

-## TODO:
-- Think about one TorrentClient per torrent.
-    - Pros:
-        - Different dataDir for each torrent
-        - No time to search for torrents
-        - No wrapper in main.go
-    - Cons:
-        - Sounds like an extremely shitty idea
 ## Goals
 - Add/Remove torrents
     - [ ] Daemon